The Best Astrophotography Telescope for Beginners (My Top 5)

 One of the best ways to gauge the astrophotography capabilities of a particular telescope is to search through the images on Astrobin or Reddit.
 Most amateur astrophotographers are good at posting their equipment details along with each photo.

 I hope that this overview has helped you on your journey.
-I can only direct you towards a path that has worked for me personally, and lead to years of enjoyment with this hobby.
+I can only direct you towards a path that has worked for me personally and led to years of enjoyment with this hobby.
 To learn about the current equipment I use for deep-sky astrophotography, please visit the equipment page.

 telescopes for astrophotography